Influencer Whitelisting: How To Use It To Grow Your Online Business?

 So put in some research to figure out which type of influencer will be best for your campaign.
 If you’re a bigger brand with a budget to burn, chances are you’ll be able to secure an influencer with a large following.

 If you can’t afford such a splurge, however, there are plenty of micro (and even nano) influencers with less demanding fees.
 (And, in some cases, even more dedicated followings).
+You can find out more about micro influencers, or the different types of influencers by following these links.

 - Business profile